elmsln/elmsln/core/dslmcode/stacks/media/sites/all/modules/local_contrib/youtube_uploader/README.txt

 use drush ytu-libraries to only (re)install them.
 Pass the directory as parameter to use a different libraries folder drush ytu-libraries sites/mysite/libraries

+DO NOT FORGET NEXT to do a "composer install" inside of the google-api-php-client folder.

 Manual